 I’ll admit answering this question is a bit tricky.
-At surface level, the answer is to write more content that’s so awesome and amazing that readers’ socialize on your behalf.How to Increase SEO Context to Boost Search Rankings and Results Click To Tweet
+At the surface level, the answer is to write more content that’s so awesome and amazing that readers socialize on your behalf.How to Increase SEO Context to Boost Search Rankings and Results Click To Tweet

-Mediocre websites that fail to realize how critical semantic SEO is to boosting search rankings and results, unknowingly discounting or underestimating how contextual keywords help readers and search engines understand content better.
+Mediocre websites fail to realize how critical semantic SEO is to boosting search rankings and results, unknowingly discounting or underestimating how contextual keywords help readers and search engines understand the content better.

-Applying semantic SEO principles to existing content provides an organization an opportunity to learn, yet transform stale content in to lively evergreen content — which search engines totally love!
+Applying semantic SEO principles to existing content allows an organization to learn yet transform stale content into lively evergreen content — which search engines love!

 To get started with semantic SEO, I often recommend using a free tool that generates latent semantic indexing (LSI) keywords for your content: LSIGraph.com.

-In a nutshell, LSIGraph.com offers a list of LSI keywords likely to strengthen the semantic idea of your content as well as boost search rankings and results.
+In a nutshell, LSIGraph.com offers a list of LSI keywords likely to strengthen your content’s semantic idea and boost search rankings and results.

 To get started with your on semantic SEO strategy using LSIGraph.com, watch the quick tutorial below and learn set data-proven guidelines to maximize the contextual power of LSI keywords as a part of your overall content and search marketing strategy.